lewtds/bogo/README.md

 $ make

 # Run a Gtk+ 2 app with bogo.
-Candidates
+Candidates include: pluma, terminator,
-# include: pluma, terminator, firefox, chromium, etc.
+# firefox, chromium, etc.  Note that you HAVE to be clear about the
+# Gtk version as loading Gtk 2's plugin in a Gtk 3 app will crash it.
 $ make run GTK=2 CMD=pluma

 # or Gtk+ 3: